Scientific Name

 How to Grow and Care

 It is a very popular houseplant in more temperate climates.
 Houseplants should be placed in a sunny window.
-Plants like sunny, warm, dry conditions and overwinter well with furnace heat.
+Plants like bright, warm, dry conditions and overwinter well with furnace heat.
 Houseplants are best grown in relatively small pots with excellent drainage.
-Plants may be moved outdoors after last spring frost date with gradual adjustment to full sun locations and cooler temperatures.
+Plants may be moved outdoors after the last spring frost date, gradually adjusting to full sun locations and cooler temperatures.
 Fading leaves may be peeled off.
 Brown leaf tips may be clipped off.

 Outdoors in summer, plants should be given regular water but allowed to dry out between waterings.
 Reduce watering for plants brought indoors for winter.

-Ponytail palms should never be top-trimmed, and they will respond wonderfully to a consistent feeding program in the growing season.
+Ponytail palms should never be top-trimmed and will respond wonderfully to a consistent feeding program in the growing season.
 Keep in mind, though, that it is an extremely slow-growing plant, so don't expect your desktop plant to transform into a corner specimen in 1 or 2 growing seasons.

 Origin